Skip to main content

 export class Module2 {}

-As a result of this import, Module2 will now have three providers at the same levels as declared in Module1.
-When working with these providers, their instances are created separately in both modules.
-A singleton can only be shared between modules if its provider is declared at the application level.
-In our example, providers are declared at the module, route, and request levels, so Module1 and Module2 will not share class instances at any level.
+As a result of this import, the consumer module (Module2) will now have Provider1 at the module level, because it is declared at that level in the host module (Module1).
+When working with Provider1, its instances will be created separately in both modules.
+Singleton can be shared between modules only if its provider is declared at the application level.
+In our example, the provider is declared at the module level, so Module1 and Module2 will not have instances of Provider1 shared at either level.

 So it can be argued that classes are imported, not their instances.